klkuhlm/unconfined/README.md

   penetration, but no wellbore storage for now.

-  3. The third approach to solving M/N implements the solution listed in their paper directly (and naively).
-This approach fails for some combinations of parameters, and is often suffers from severe cancellation in the transition region, between early and late time.
+  3. The third approach to solving M/N implements the solution listed in their paper close to the notation used in that paper.
+Because this approach used to fail for some combinations of parameters, it is now computed in quad precision.
+The J and Y Bessel functions of complex argument and fractional order needed for this solution at quad-precision accuracy using arb (http://fredrikj.net/arb/) - an arbitrary precision special function library written in C. This is a significant new dependency, since it requires the flint, mpfr, and gmp libraries.

-  I now compute the J and Y Bessel functions of complex argument and fractional order needed for this solution at quad-precision accuracy using arb (http://fredrikj.net/arb/) - an arbitrary precision special function library written in C. This is a significant new dependency, since it requires the flint, mpfr, and gmp libraries.
-These Bessel functions were previously computed using the Amos libraries, which only are double precision.
+  Many thanks to Fredrik Johansson who helped out using his library.

 2. Malama (2011) : Alternative linearization of the moving water table boundary condition.
 Basically an improvement on Neuman (1974). http://dx.doi.org/10.1016/j.jhydrol.2010.11.007